 You can use Time Doctor to monitor how the call center agents utilize their work hours and measure how productive they are.

 1. Detailed Reports For Insights On What Your Vendor is Working On

 Time Doctor gives you access to multiple reports in real-time, so you know exactly what projects call center agents are working on.
-You can take a detailed look at these reports here.

 2. Minimize inactive time with built-in inactivity tracking

 Time Doctor features a built-in inactivity tracker that stops the timer if there’s no keyboard or mouse usage for three consecutive minutes.
 This way, agents can’t bill you for idle time.